vitalets/playwright-bdd/README.md

 There are several examples in [`examples`](/examples) folder and a separate fully working repo [playwright-bdd-example](https://github.com/vitalets/playwright-bdd-example).

 ## Community
-Let's make playwright-bdd awesome together!
+Feel free to get in touch:

-* Open an [issue on GitHub](https://github.com/vitalets/playwright-bdd/issues) to report bug or propose new feature
+* Open an [issue on GitHub](https://github.com/vitalets/playwright-bdd/issues) to report a bug or propose a new feature
-* 🆕 Join [Playwright-bdd Discord Server](https://discord.gg/5rwa7TAGUr) to connect with other developers, ask questions and share your experience or showcase
+* Join [Playwright-BDD Discord server](https://discord.gg/5rwa7TAGUr) to connect with other developers, ask questions and share your BDD experience

 ## Changelog
 Check out the latest changes in the [CHANGELOG.md](https://github.com/vitalets/playwright-bdd/blob/main/CHANGELOG.md).